Andrewneteye4343/scDock/Essential files/README.md

 #### Provide the tissue type of your scRNA/snRNA data.
 In addtion to regular organs, we also expand the annotation database with neuroblastoma and breast cancer for research.
 You must input one of the below tissue names into argument Markers_Annotation_tissue_type for proper cell annotation:
-adipose tissue, bladder, blood, bone, bone marrow, brain, breast, embryo, eye, gastrointestinal tract, heart, kidney, liver, lung, mammary gland, muscle, other, ovary, pancreas, placenta, prostate, skin, spleen, stomach, testis, thymus, tooth, uterus
+adipose tissue, bladder, blood, bone, bone marrow, brain, breast, embryo, eye, gastrointestinal tract, heart, kidney, liver, lung, mammary gland, muscle, other, ovary, pancreas, placenta, prostate, skin, spleen, stomach, testis, thymus, tooth, uterus, neuroblastom, breast_cancer.

 #### Determine your interested cell type in your provided tissue type.
 If you are interested in specific cell types in cell–cell communication, you can set argument Run_CellChat_source_celltype and Run_CellChat_target_celltype to the corresponding cell names provided for each tissue type.
 By default, both are set to NULL.